sleede/fab-manager/doc/environment.md

     TIME_ZONE

 In Rails: set Time.zone default to the specified zone and make Active Record auto-convert to this zone.
-Run `rake time:zones:all` for a list of available time zone names.
+Run `rails time:zones:all` for a list of available time zone names.
 Default is **UTC**.
 <a name="WEEK_STARTING_DAY"></a>